Hecate946/Neutra/README.md

 raw: Shows the raw content of a message.

+remtz: Remove your timezone.

+settz: Set your timezone.

+shorten: Shorten a URL.

 snipe: Snipe a deleted message.

 snowflake: Show info on a discord snowflake.

+time: Show a user's current time.

+timezone: See a member's timezone.

 vckick: Kick users from a voice channel.